-On the Oura app you see your average heart rate variability from all the 5-minute samples the ring collects throughout the night.
-Oura Cloud visualizes your HRV during the whole night, letting you see all the 5-minute HRV values it has calculated.
+On the Oura app and **Oura Cloud **you see your average heart rate variability from all the 5-minute samples the ring collects throughout the night.
+Both also visualize your HRV during the whole night, letting you see all the 5-minute HRV values it has calculated.
 Hence, you will get a comprehensive set of HRV data each night.

 A ring has a form factor that has been accepted and widely used by us humans for thousands of years.
 So, often we don’t even notice that we’re wearing one – even though rings sit quite firmly on our fingers.